software-mansion-labs/state-of-react-native-surveys/state_of_react_native/2024/sorn2024-year-over-year-changes.md

 What styling techniques do you regularly use in your React Native apps?

+> [!WARNING]
+> TODO: inspect if we have some `@author`/`@creator` tag in the YAML configuration to indicate the origins of the solution.
+At this point we show creator in the braces, but it would be nicer to have it separated from the name of the solution.

+> [!WARNING]
+> TODO: add `@example` with up to 3/4 code lines showcasing the solution syntax, take the most up-to-date versions of the libraries to demonstrate the syntax.

 ### 🤷 / ✅ / 🚫 / 👍 / 👎 questions

 > **(_radio buttons_)**